wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-identify-entry-points/includes/describe-ransomware-specialties.md

 ## Locker vs. crypto

 While the objective of ransomware is to make an individual or organization pay a ransom, how it goes about that differs.
-Two of the more common versions are called locker and crypto.
+Two of the more common versions of ransomware are called locker and crypto.

 - **Locker ransomware** tends to bar access to a computer or service by stopping the device from booting or preventing access to the device.
 - **Crypto ransomware** can vary from encrypting sensitive or essential files to encrypting everything stored on the computer or server, effectively rendering it meaningless.